bcext/gcash/README.md

 #### Linux/BSD/MacOSX/POSIX - Build from Source

-- Run the following commands to update btcd, all dependencies, and install it:
+- Run the following commands to update gcash, all dependencies, and install it:

 ```bash
 $ cd $GOPATH/src/github.com/bcext/gcash